-There is never enough of planning for a trip so I cannot understand why some people don’t plan for their trips at all.
+There is never enough planning for a trip so I cannot understand why some people don’t plan for their trips at all.
 This step saves so much money.
-First step of planning after buying the air ticket is the route to cover.
-In the past, I used to go to the library and borrow travel guides on the countries to visit but these days, it is all digitised or google tells you everything.
-With google and google maps, work out the most cost efficient route with your arrival and departure city in plan.
+The first step of planning after buying the air ticket is the route to cover.
+In the past, I used to go to the library and borrow travel guides on the countries to visit but these days, it is all digitalised or google tells you everything.
+With google and google maps, work out the most cost-efficient route with your arrival and departure city in your plan.
 This will save you so much on unnecessary transport costs making trips going through and fro just to get to one site.
-Trust me, I have tried visiting a few countries without planning and just waking up and visiting the places I felt like that day does kind of feel liberated but looking back at those trips, I ended up spending more because I travelled to the same areas in different days which could be done in one day.
+Trust me, I have tried visiting a few countries without planning and just waking up and visiting the places I felt like that day kind of feel liberated but looking back at those trips, I ended up spending more because I travelled to the same areas in different days which could be done in one day.

-- Plan the route you wish to visit with your flight incoming and outgoing city in mind
+- Plan the route you wish to visit with your flight’s incoming and outgoing city in mind

-- Plan the exact sights or locations you wish to see to save on transport by gathering places to see in the same area in the same day
+- Plan the exact sights or locations you wish to see to save on transport by gathering places to see in the same area on the same day

 3. Book your accommodation early

 With a rough plan in mind for the days you will spend in each city and town, you can start to make reservations for your accommodations.
-As with airlines, make sure you are a member on every reputable accommodations booking platforms like booking.com or Agoda and even Trip Advisor.
-As a member, sometimes, you get special insider deals or even special promotional price if you lock in your booking early.
-First tip is to book a free cancellation room with a good price and when your plans are more or less confirmed, book a non cancellation offer promotion price for the same hotel if it is available.
-You can save up to 20 – 40 bucks per night for non cancellation rates.
-2nd tip is to book your hotel without breakfast as you can get cheaper breakfast outside.
+As with airlines, make sure you are a member of every reputable accommodations booking platform like booking.com or Agoda and even Trip Advisor.
+As a member, sometimes, you get special insider deals or even special promotional prices if you lock in your booking early.
+The first tip is to book a free cancellation room with a good price and when your plans are more or less confirmed, book a non-cancellation offer promotion price for the same hotel if it is available.
+You can save up to 20 – 40 bucks per night for non-cancellation rates.
+2nd tip is to book your hotel without breakfast as you can get a cheaper breakfast outside.
 This will again save you another 10-20 bucks per night. ( With the exception of accommodations in special locations where getting breakfast elsewhere is almost impossible; ice igloos or snow huts or those on top of the mountain etc, you get the drift)

 - Sign up for insider news for all major booking sites

-- Book the room you love with the most affordable price at free cancellation option.
-Once plans are firm, you can do another booking for a non cancellation rate
+- Book the room you love at the most affordable price with free cancellation option.
+Once plans are firm, you can do another booking for a non-cancellation rate

 - Book rooms without breakfast